Hiromu-USHIHARA/IsingClassification/README.md

 - The model is trained in a **supervised** fashion using temperature-based labels.
 - Future work may include **unsupervised detection of the phase transition** using clustering or dimensionality reduction.
+- Created by Ushihara as a side project for learning and exploration.